 Passcore is a minimal Rust library for scoring password strength.
-It evaluates passwords based on length, character variety, and uniqueness, producing a score from 0 to 1000.
-Lightweight and easy to integrate, Passcore helps you quickly assess password security in your Rust projects.
+It evaluates passwords based on length, character variety, uniqueness, and penalties, producing a score from 0 to 1000.

 Ok, so I was very disappointed with today’s performance, so I found some more time to keep working!